EvilRedHorse/sia-name-service/README.md

 # Sia Name Service

-A service that registers `[name].sia` hosts to a skylink on the sia blockchain.
+A way to register, update, and lookup `[name].sia` hosts on the Sia blockchain.

 ## Register a host